egordm/boosters/docs/design/CONTRIBUTING.md

 RFCs are **living documents** but should remain **stable** after acceptance.

+When creating a new RFC, use the template at `docs/design/rfcs/TEMPLATE.md`.

 ### When to Update RFCs

 | Situation | Action |